Privacy Research Day: Join us for a day dedicated to research on privacy and personal data protection

 Panel 1: Challenges and Limits of AI Regulation

 This multidisciplinary panel explores the core tensions in AI regulation, sitting at the intersection of technical challenges, political strategy, and democratic expectations of regulation.
 The panel will discuss the intrinsic vulnerabilities of machine learning models through a systematic analysis of data reconstruction attacks, highlighting the urgent need for metrics to address memorization risks.
-This technical approach will be put into perspective by a critical analysis of the discourse used by major AI players, showing how the concept of "safety" is sometimes used to legitimize self-regulation and dilute legal responsibilities.
+This technical approach will be put into perspective by a critical analysis of the discourse used by major AI players, showing how the concept of safety is sometimes used to legitimize self-regulation and dilute legal responsibilities.
 Finally, the panel will confront these technical and discursive approaches with the reality of citizen expectations.
 Together, these contributions will question the ability of regulation to transform technology and rhetoric into effective, perceptible protection of fundamental rights.

 10:20 AM